yashpal2104/kro/website/docs/docs/concepts/00-resource-group-definitions.md

    - Checks that referenced values exist and are of the correct type
    - Confirms resource dependencies form a valid Directed Acyclic Graph(DAG) without cycles
-   - Validates all CEL expressions in status fields and conditions
+   - Validates all CEL expressions in status fields and conditions using CEL's native type system
+     - Validates field references exist in the actual resource schemas
+     - Ensures expressions return types compatible with their target fields
+     - Checks type compatibility statically without executing expressions

 2. **API Generation**: kro generates and registers a new CRD in your cluster based on your schema.
 For example, if your **ResourceGraphDefinition** defines a